Dr. Bruce and Doris Lister Endowed Fellowship in Chemistry Research

-The Dr. Bruce and Doris Lister Endowed Fellowship in Chemistry Research was established in 2013 to support undergraduate research by Hofstra University chemistry, biochemistry and forensic science students, starting in the summer of 2014.
-Lister Fellows conduct research during summer term with a Hofstra Chemistry faculty mentor.
-Fellows are chosen on the basis of academic achievement, research potential and demonstrated interest in pursuing a career in science research.
+The Dr. Bruce and Doris Lister Endowed Fellowship in Chemistry Research was established in 2013 to support undergraduate research by Hofstra University chemistry, biochemistry, and forensic science students, starting in the summer of 2014.
+Lister Fellows conduct research during the summer term with a Hofstra Chemistry faculty mentor.
+Fellows are chosen on the basis of academic achievement, research potential, and demonstrated interest in pursuing a career in science research.
 The research period spans 10 weeks of the summer, with dates selected by mutual agreement between the faculty mentor and the student.
-The program provides all Fellows with 50% discounted housing in the Hofstra Dormitories for the duration of the research project plus a $4000 stipend.
+The program provides all Fellows with 50% discounted housing in the Hofstra residence halls for the duration of the research project plus a $4,000 stipend.
 If a Fellow also registers for research credit during the summer, additional housing funds are provided.

 Students wishing to become Lister Fellows must be in the sophomore or junior year at time of application and must obtain the recommendation of their preferred mentor.
-Juniors who were Lister Fellows in a prior year must re-apply for the next year.
-Application forms will be made available in January and must be submitted no later than February 15, 2018.
-Recipients will be notified by March 15, 2018 and must sign an official acceptance letter within one week of notification.
+Juniors who were Lister Fellows in a prior year must reapply for the next year.
+Application forms will be made available in January and must be submitted no later than February 14, 2020.
+Recipients will be notified in March 2020 and must sign an official acceptance letter within one week of notification.
 Lister Fellows may not take non-research classes or engage in other campus employment during the research period, to allow for full-time effort toward their scholarly work.
-At the completion of the program, Lister Fellows must produce a written report of their research and participate in a public presentation of their work during the Hofstra University Honors College Poster Session that takes place in December 2018.
+At the completion of the program, Lister Fellows must produce a written report of their research and participate in a public presentation of their work during the Hofstra University Honors College poster session that takes place in December 2020.

 3. Selection Criteria